 Anti-rabies effects of silk

-Research into the anticancer effects of various herbs and fungi is nowadays immensely popular, so we have many new promising drugs.
+The research of the anticancer effects of various herbs and fungi is nowadays immensely popular, so we have many new promising drugs.
 In addition to the interest of scientists, Šišák also has the trust of TČM, which ranks him among the 5 most effective anticancer substances.
 The Taiwanese TCE in cancer describes as one of the most important drugs two types of shihak: bajkal shag and bearded shag.
 Proof of this assertion are the recent statistical studies Lai2012ppc , Yeh2014hdc and Chao2014ppc , which document the use of Taiwan's breasts in breast cancer and colorectal cancer .
 Shihak is very commonly used in TČM for other cancers, but the relevant statistical studies are not yet complete.
-The efficacy of hepatic liver cancer (hepatoma) is demonstrated in an experimental study of Kan2017sbd .
+The efficacy of hepatic liver cancer (hepatoma) is documented in an experimental study of Kan2017sbd .
 The first paragraph of Taiwanese overview Ting2015ptr is also worth mentioning .

 Antidiabetic, vascular and other effects of shingles

 TCT doctors recommend Baikal Shihak as an effective cure for diabetes.
 Evidence of this claim is already mentioned in the above-mentioned study Yang2015dai , Xiao2014pte , Zhang2015wso .
 There are other publications that can be comfortably found online.
-As an antidiabetic medicine, the shihak is often combined with another effective plant, Chinese Coptis .
+As an antidiabetic medicine, the shihak is often combined with another effective plant, Chinese koptis .
 Those interested in this claim strongly recommend reading the Liu2013aet and Zhen2011aec .